-FY2007 - (\$375,000) West Virginia will continue the Click It or Ticket campaign, which consists of year-round sustained enforcement, the CIOT intensive mobilization/paid media in May, other year-round activities, and the "LifeSavers" individual officer incentive program.
-Funds will also support the GHSP Law Enforcement Liaison Office.
+FY2007 - (\$375,000) West Virginia continued the Click It or Ticket campaign, which consists of year-round sustained enforcement, the CIOT intensive mobilization/paid media in May, other year-round activities, and the "LifeSavers" individual officer incentive program.
+Funds also supported the GHSP Law Enforcement Liaison Office.